 This prospectus includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities and Exchange Act of 1934, as amended.
 All statements other than statements of historical facts are "forward-looking statements" for purposes of these provisions, including any financial information any statements of the plans and objectives of management for future operations, including the proposed acquisition of ESP Pharma Holding Company, Inc. and the proposed acquisition of certain rights to the Retavase product, any statements concerning proposed new products or licensing or collaborative arrangements, any statements regarding future economic conditions or performance, and any statement of assumptions underlying any of the foregoing.
 In some cases, forward-looking statements can be identified by the use of terminology such as "believes," "may," "will," "expects," "plans," "anticipates," "estimates," "potential," or "continue" or the negative thereof or other comparable terminology.
-Although we believe that the expectations reflected in the forward-looking statements contained herein are reasonable, there can be no assurance that such expectations or any of the forward-looking statements will prove to be correct, and actual results could differ materially from those projected or assumed in the forward-looking statements.
+Although we believe that the expectations reflected in the forward-looking statements contained herein are reasonable, there can be no assurance that such expectations or any of the forward-looking statements.
 Our future financial condition and results of operations, as well as any forward-looking statements, are subject to inherent assumptions, risks and uncertainties, including but not limited to the risk factors set forth in this prospectus, and for the reasons described elsewhere in this prospectus.
 All forward-looking statements and reasons why results may differ included in this prospectus are made as of the date hereof, and we assume no obligation to update or revise any forward-looking statements or reasons why actual results might differ, whether as a result of new information, future events or otherwise.